TensorMSA/tensormsa_old/README.md

    - Train NN models via Spark cluster supported

 <b>3.
 Schedule </b></br>
-   - we just started this projects (2016.8).
+   - We just started this projects (2016.8)
-   - we are still on research process now.
+   - We are still on research process now
    - Expected to release first trial version on December 2016
 </br>